mayosmith/7R1B3/README.md

 discharge.
 They asked him a dozen questions to make sure he was who he said he was.
 Then they made him wait.

 “Did my sister leave a bindle?”
-Kurt asked the CO hunched over the counter.
+Kurt asked the CO.
 The man checked the screen and shook his head.
 “I wrote her every week.
 Heard nothing back.”

 “Go easy on her.
 They say prison is harder on the family than the prisoner.
 Maybe the package got lost,” the